hickmanw/jupyterhub/docs/source/admin/upgrading.rst

    hub environment) that is shared by all users, one environment per user, or same environment as the hub environment.
-The hub launched the ``jupyterhub-singleuser`` command in this environment, which in turn starts the notebook server.
+The hub launched the ``jupyterhub-singleuser`` command in this environment, which in turn starts the single-user server.

 You need to make sure the version of the ``jupyterhub`` package matches in both these environments.
 If you installed ``jupyterhub`` with pip,